lucaong/cubdb/FAQ.md

 software), then `CubDB` might be a great fit: its API is simple and idiomatic, you can supervise it as any other Elixir process, and it runs wherever Elixir runs, with no need to cross-compile native code.
-You can think about `CubDB` as an Elixir collection, like maps or lists, but one that is stored to disk and persistent to restarts.
+You can think about `CubDB` as an Elixir collection, like a `Map` or `List`, but one that is stored to disk and persistent to restarts.

-The typical use-case for `CubDB` is data storage in single-instance applications or embedded software (for example, `CubDB` is a great fit for [Nerves](https://nerves-project.org) systems).
+The typical use-case for `CubDB` is data storage on single-instance applications or embedded software (for example, `CubDB` is a great fit for [Nerves](https://nerves-project.org) projects).
 In those contexts, `CubDB` is typically used for things like:

   * Persisting configuration and preferences